ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_boot_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Delay in milliseconds before beginning the firmware boot process when the virtual machine is powered on.
 This delay may be used to provide a time window for users to connect to the virtual machine console and enter BIOS setup mode.</div>
+                        <div>If unset, the value is unchanged.</div>
                 </td>
             </tr>
             <tr>